askkaz/docs/develop/getting-started/hello-world.md

 ## 5\.
 Explore the Developer docs!

-Go to the [Channel Development Guide](/develop/channel-development) and explore the methods, parameters, and syntax for building rich and complex channel applications on the Roku platform.
+For a more in depth look at building a channel from start to finish, check out the [SDK Development Guide](/develop/sdk-development) and learn how to setup a project, parse a content feed, build a UI, and how to play content.

-For samples regarding our new XML framework, Roku SceneGraph, go to [Channel Samples Gallery](/develop/guides/examples.md) to get started!
+For samples regarding our new XML framework, Roku SceneGraph, go to [Channel Samples Gallery](/develop/guides/) to get started!